danbev/node/doc/api/worker.md

 * Returns: {undefined}

 Disables further sending of messages on either side of the connection.
-This this method can be called once you know that no further communication will happen over this `MessagePort`.
+This method can be called once you know that no further communication will happen over this `MessagePort`.

 ### port.postMessage(value[, transferList])